-Maiden calls 2023 #welcometoTaranto cruise travelers
+Maiden calls 2025 #welcometoTaranto cruise travelers

 The portfolio of the port of Taranto features a variety of cruise lines, reflecting the flexibility of cruise port infrastructure and the wide choice of shore excursions available in the destination.
-The 2023 season sees passengers from seven different companies arriving in the port-city: Costa Cruises, Marella Cruises, Celebrity Cruises, P&O Cruises, Sea Cloud, Noble Caledonia and Norwegian Cruise Line.
-Embarking and disembarking passengers are provided with multiple services by the Taranto Cruise Port every Saturday with the scheduled calls of the refined Costa Pacifica from 3 June to 7 October, the closing date of the cruise season.
-The growing range of cruise lines choosing to call at Taranto confirms the new normality: Taranto is becoming an increasingly popular cruise destination.
+The 2025 season sees passengers on board of seven different companies arriving in the port-city: Costa Cruises, TUI Cruises, P&O Cruises, Azamara Cruises, Princess Cruises, Windstar Cruises and AIDA Cruises.
+Embarking and disembarking passengers are provided with multiple services by the Taranto Cruise Port every Saturday with the scheduled calls of the refined Costa Fascinosa from 8 June to 21 September.
+The wide range of cruise lines choosing to call at Taranto confirms the new normality: Taranto is becoming an increasingly popular cruise destination.
 The PNAIS with the aim to create an exceptional welcoming experience for cruise ships organized special maiden calls ceremony with the spectacular salutation with water plays of the tugs, and the traditional plaque exchange that included the gift of prestigious books about the cultural heritage in the Museums of Taranto.

-5 maiden calls in 2023
+6 maiden calls in 2025

-Skuma Fam Trip getting to know what it's like to #cruiseTaranto With the aim to allow a first-hand experience of the cruise destination Taranto, the PNAIS designed and organized the Skuma Familiarization Trip (7-12 April 2022) specifically targeting the international cruise industry professionals.
-The name of the educational tour conveys the bond between the port-city of Taranto and the sea recalling "Skuma" the mermaid, portrayed by sculptor Francesco Trani in his artwork placed on the cliff of the Harbour Master's Office Dock in Mar Grande and recently restored with the contribution of the Port Network Authority of the Ionian Sea.
-Cruise lines, tour operators, journalists and cruise bloggers were engaged in a four-day tailor made programme built around guided tours, experiences and events to present Taranto as a cruise port of excellence.
+Ethra Fam Trip getting to know what it's like to #cruiseTaranto With the aim to allow a first-hand experience of the cruise destination Taranto, the PNAIS designed and organized the Ethra Familiarization Trip (29 June - 3 July 2024) specifically targeting the international cruise industry professionals.
+The name of the educational tour conveys the bond between the port-city of Taranto and the sea recalling "Ethra" the wife of Falanto, the Spartan warrior who according to popular myth reached the shores of Puglia to found the city of Taranto.
+Cruise lines and tour operators, were engaged in a four-day tailor made programme built around guided tours, experiences and events to present Taranto as a cruise port of excellence.

-Watch the video story of the Skuma Fam Trip here or click the QR Code
+Watch the video story of the Ethra fam trip $\underline{\text{here}}$ or click the QR Code

-Competitive factors of the cruise destination Taranto include state-of-the-art infrastructure, including the recently launched East Side of the San Cataldo Pier overlooking the city and complementing the berth offer dedicated to small, medium and large-sized ships, and the strong synergy with the Taranto Cruise Port.
+Competitive factors of the cruise destination Taranto include state-ofthe-art infrastructure, among which the East Side of the San Cataldo Pier overlooking the city and adding a berthing point for small, medium and large-sized ships, and the strong synergy with the Taranto Cruise Port.
 Relying on final impressions, the operators showed great interest in the cruise port and in the range of cultural, artistic, naturalistic, experiential and - last but not least food&wine offers of Taranto and the local area.
-The participant cruise bloggers Sensational Cruises and Liveboat narrated the fam trip live on their Instagram and Facebook pages.
-The international magazine Cruise and Ferry produced an online article, which will be followed by a thorough piece in the Autumn/Winter issue detailing each tour involved.
-Participants included Emilio Freeman, VP Itineraries and Destinations, SeaDream Yacht Club, Michele Bosco, Product Manager Shore Excursions, Mediterranean, North Africa & Black Sea, Holland America Group, Raffaella Del Vecchio, Shore and Ground Coordinator, Medov; John Ingleton, Executive Director, Cruise and Ferry; Rosalba Scarrone, Liveboat cruise blog; Giuseppe Virgilio, Sensational Cruises cruise blog.